Prime minister: Constitutional basis for the position in different countries

+Finland's constitution (1917) lists the powers, functions and duties of the prime minister of Finland.

 France's constitution (1958) lists the powers, functions and duties of the prime minister of France.

 Germany's Basic Law (1949) lists the powers, functions and duties of the federal chancellor.

 Greece's constitution (1975) lists the powers, functions and duties of the prime minister of Greece.

 Hungary's constitution (2012) lists the powers, functions and duties of the prime minister of Hungary.

 India's constitution (1950) lists the powers, functions and duties of the prime minister of India.
 In India, prime ministerial candidates must be a member of parliament, i.e. of either the Lok Sabha (Lower House) or Rajya Sabha (Upper House).
 No parliamentary vote takes place on who forms a government.

 Ireland's constitution (1937), provides for the office of Taoiseach in detail, listing powers, functions and duties.

+Israel's constitution (1948) lists the powers, functions and duties of the prime minister of Israel.

 Italy's constitution (1948) lists the powers, functions and duties of the president of the Council of Ministers.

 Japan's constitution (1946) lists the powers, functions and duties of the prime minister of Japan.

 The Republic of Korea's constitution (1987) sections 86–87 list the powers, functions and duties of the prime minister of the Republic of Korea.

 Malta's constitution (1964) lists the powers, functions and duties of the prime minister of Malta.

 Malaysia's constitution (1957) lists the powers, functions and duties of the prime minister of Malaysia.